Hazumiran/Hazumiran/README.md

 ## Hi there 👋
 <a href="https://www.piskelapp.com/"><img align="right" src="https://github.com/Hazumiran/Assets/blob/master/assets/output-onlinegiftools.gif" width=30% /></a>
-My Name is Muchamad Diaz Adhari ,you can call me Diaz or Yaz can also be.
+My Name is Diaz ,you can call me Diaz or Yaz can also be.
 I'm a front end programmer, I like to learn something new in IT world.Software engineering is my basic, from web application development to mobile development.
 But what I like most is being a mobile programmer.
 So , what you waiting for ? come on make a code , and have fun with coding😄

 ### Github Stats
 <a href="https://github.com/anuraghazra/github-readme-stats">